 Chambers Complaints Procedure.

 Chambers aims to provide the highest possible standards of advocacy, advice and service.
-In the unlikely event you experience difficulties in your dealings with any member of Chambers or any member of our staff, or have any comments to offer, please contact Kevin Beaumont, our Head Clerk.
+In the unlikely event you experience difficulties in your dealings with any member of Chambers or any member of our staff, or have any comments to offer, please contact Phil Paxton, our Head Clerk.

 We welcome and take seriously all comments from our clients and have internal procedures for addressing their concerns.
 A full investigation will be conducted and proper explanation given to the client.
 The Head Clerk and Head of Chambers will monitor the process.
 To read our full complaints policy, please follow this link Chambers Complaints Procedure